znarf/resume/README.md

 ------

 ### <a name="eyeem"></a> **[EyeEm](http://www.eyeem.com/)**<br />
+Interim Frontend Engineer (June 2015 - January 2016)

+ * <span class="tldr">Contributed to the EyeEm website, an isomorphic React application</span>
+ * <span class="tldr">Created a React based email framework: EyeMail</span>

-Backend Engineer (since June 2011)
+Backend Engineer (June 2011 - June 2015)

  * <span class="tldr">First Backend and Infrastructure Engineer</span>
  * <span class="tldr">API Creator and Owner</span>

 **The Story**:
-After [La Distribution](#ladistribution), I started consulting again and met the nice founders of EyeEm.
-They were really in need for help on their backend and I started working with them as a contractor.
-Things went really well and after some time I eventually moved as a full time employee.
+In June 2011, I stopped working on [La Distribution](#ladistribution) and started consulting again.
+At the same time, I met the nice founders of EyeEm who were in need for help on their backend.
+I started working with them as a contractor, things went really well and after some time I eventually moved as a full time employee.

 **Achievement**:
 helped scale the company from ~6 people, ~5K users and ~0$ to 60+ people, 10M+ users, 50M+ photos and 24M$+ in funding.
-To date!

 **Sample Projects**: